 At all times I felt comfortable at my PC.
 You’re completely in control.
 No obligatory meetings, no calls and you can postpone responding to emails as long as you want.
 Excellent.

-It felt nice and safe: most communication with clients goes through email and IM.
+Online marketing is nice and safe: most communication with clients goes through email and IM.
 And since I was the tech guy I was mostly “talking” to computers and back-ends of websites.
 I had always been good at that part.

 At some point I was at the umpteenth party with family.
 Once again I was tucked away in a corner, being timid.
 I was waiting for the moment when we would go home.
 In the meanwhile I saw all these people chatting away.